K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Result

 \subsection{Overall Performance}

 We start by evaluating the overall performance of different methods.
 The mean of the training time and the mean and standard deviations of the prediction error (RMSE, MAE) over the five versions of the training, validation, and testing datasets are reported as the model efficiency and accuracy.
+Table~\ref{table:OverallResults} summarizes the accuracy and efficiency of each model.
+In the table, STEMIT refers to K-STEMIT without knowledge-informed learning, Multi-Branch refers to the minimum variant of K-STEMIT that only includes the multi-branch architecture, and Knowledge-Informed Multi-Branch refers to K-STEMIT without adaptive feature fusion strategy.

 From Table~\ref{table:OverallResults}, we see that our proposed K-STEMIT outperforms both current state-of-the-art methods with and without physical node features, with the lowest RMSE error and nearly the lowest average computation time.
 Figure \ref{fig:qualitative_PIMBSTGNN} presents qualitative results of thickness predictions generated by our proposed K-STEMIT network.
 The results demonstrate the network's ability to effectively learn patterns from shallow ice layers and accurately predict those in deeper layers.